pywbem/pywbemtools/docs/pywbemclicommands.rst

        name = "Family2";
     };

-See :ref:`pywbemcli instance enumerate --help` for details.
+See :ref:`pywbemcli instance enumerate --help` for the exact help output of the command.

 .. _`Instance get command`: